Let

 The Lorenz birdwing is the largest butterfly in Town A.

-The probability density function that describes its life span, `X`, in weeks, is given by
+The probability density function that describes its life span,

 The wingspans of Lorenz birdwing butterflies in Town A are normally distributed with a mean of 14.1 cm and a standard deviation of 2.1 cm.